PeterCamilleri/fibonacci_rng/README.md

 <br>Notes:
 * The last two elements are copies of the first two elements before the array was transformed.
+* The notation ror(x) above signifies a 29 bit rotate right of the argument.
 * Not shown above for brevity, the result of each addition is masked with the value 0x1FFFFFFF before being stored.
 This masks off any data beyond the low 29 bits.